rstudio/education.rstudio.com/content/blog/2020-02-10-introduction-to-machine-learning-with-the-tidyverse/index.markdown

 </table></div><!--/html_preserve-->

 ## Instructor Notes

 We did a trial run of this workshop in December 2019 in Boston with about 20 participants, which proved one of [Greg Wilson's cardinal rules](https://teachtogether.tech/#the-rules):

 > "Remember that no lesson survives first contact with learners…"

-Actually, the workshop went pretty smooth for a first run, and we received positive feedback from our attendees.
+Actually, the workshop went pretty smoothly for a first run, and we received positive feedback from our attendees.
 But, like any good educators, Garrett and I decided that a content renovation would make the workshop **even better**.
 This decision was driven by a few observations:

 1. We realized that the process of using a fitted model object for generating predictions was pretty new to many attendees.
 We needed to spend more time on this, so we beefed up our [early section on predicting][01-slides] considerably.
-This meant that [parsnip](https://tidymodels.github.io/parsnip/) was our first tidymodels package to introduce, which felt right!
-This should be your first tidymodels package to learn/teach if you are new here (previously, we had started with [rsample](https://tidymodels.github.io/rsample/)).
+This meant that [parsnip](https://tidymodels.github.io/parsnip/) was the first tidymodels package we introduced, which felt right!
+Parsnip probably should be the first tidymodels package to learn/teach to new users (previously, we had started with [rsample](https://tidymodels.github.io/rsample/)).

 1. Many attendees were less familiar with resampling methods in general, and in particular with [bootstrap resampling](https://moderndive.com/8-confidence-intervals.html).
 Since bootstrapping is such a key concept, we pushed [cross-validation][07-slides] later and added an earlier section on [sampling and resampling][03-slides].